 From the yearly parade that commemorated the anniversary of the Stonewall riots began a national grassroots movement.

-CTA continues this legacy by offering resources for educators and families around LGBTQ+ issues in education.
+CTA continues this legacy by offering resources for educators and families around LGBT issues in education.

-View 2015-16 LGBTQ+ Safety in Schools Grant and Scholarship Recipients
+View 2015-16 GLBT Safety in Schools Grant and Scholarship Recipients

 Suggested Anti-Bias Books

 ThinkB4YouSpeak Campaign Information

 Harvey Milk Foundation